Arctic Circle: Human habitation

 In contrast, the largest North American community north of the Arctic Circle, Sisimiut (Greenland), has approximately 5,600 inhabitants.
-In the United States, Utqiaġvik, Alaska (Formerly Barrow), is the largest settlement north of the Arctic Circle with about 5,000 inhabitants.
-The largest such community in Canada is Inuvik in The Northwest Territories, with 3,137 people living there.
+In the United States, Utqiagvik, Alaska (formerly known as Barrow) is the largest settlement north of the Arctic Circle with about 5,000 inhabitants.
+The largest such community in Canada is Inuvik in the Northwest Territories, with 3,137 inhabitants.

 Geography

 The Arctic Circle is roughly 16000 km in circumference.
 The area north of the Circle is about 20000000 km2 and covers roughly 4% of Earth's surface.

 The Arctic Circle passes through the Arctic Ocean, the Scandinavian Peninsula, North Asia, Northern America, and Greenland.
 The land within the Arctic Circle is divided among eight countries: Norway, Sweden, Finland, Russia, the United States (Alaska), Canada (Yukon, Northwest Territories, and Nunavut), Denmark (Greenland), and Iceland (where it passes through the small offshore island of Grímsey).

 Climate

 The climate north of the Arctic Circle is generally cold, but the coastal areas of Norway have a generally mild climate as a result of the Gulf Stream, which makes the ports of northern Norway and northwest Russia ice-free all year long.
 In the interior, summers can be quite warm, while winters are extremely cold.
 For example, summer temperatures in Norilsk, Russia will sometimes reach as high as 30 C, while the winter temperatures frequently fall below -50 C.